africanvisionmalawi/avm-site/src/pages/health/a-child-is-born/index.md

   maternity unit.

 ---
-So far we have raised over £13,000 towards the cost of building a Safe Motherhood Unit (SMU) at the maternity unit in M’bang’ombe.
+So far we have raised over £20,000 mainly through the efforts of Bryanston School who fundraised during 2020.
+This will go towards the cost of building a Safe Motherhood Unit (SMU) at the maternity unit in M’bang’ombe.
 Thank you to every single person who contributed so generously.
 Over the next year we intend to push for the final amount needed of £35,600.
-We hope to start the extension and renovations in 2021, and we will post updates here and on our Facebook page.
+We hope to start the extension and renovations in 2021, and we will post updates here and on social media.

 The SMU will be a waiting home for new mothers at the recently completed maternity unit.
 We want to reduce risks in childbirth to expectant mothers and their unborn children.